Willis1118/AIT_final_project/README.md

-The content below is an example project proposal / requirements document.
-Replace the text below the lines marked "__TODO__" with details specific to your project.
-Remove the "TODO" lines.

-(__TODO__: your project name)

-# Shoppy Shoperson
+# Dream Diffusion

 ## Overview

-(__TODO__: a brief one or two paragraph, high-level description of your project)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+Dream Diffusion is the dream journal for this AIGC era.
+Based on Stable Diffusion, Dream Diffusion will generate vivid depictions of dream scenes based on the descriptions or keywords users provide.
+Users can furthermore select from the generated pictures and compose them into a journal with date, title, and some more comments.
+Users can also share journals to others.

 ## Data Model

-(__TODO__: a description of your application's data and their relationships to each other)

-The application will store Users, Lists and Items
+The application will store Users, Images and Journals.

-* users can have multiple lists (via references)
+* users can have multiple journals (by reference)
-* each list can have multiple items (by embedding)
+* each journal will have title, date, images, and comments

-(__TODO__: sample documents)
+* each image will contain its prompt and a timestamp

 An Example User: